chuckpreslar/codex/README.md

 ## About

 Librarian is **NOT** intended to be an ORM, but a relation algebra inspired by [Arel](http://www.github.com/rails/arel).
-Project is still under development.
+Project is still under heavy development.

 ## Installation